Convergence to line and surface energies in nematic liquid crystal colloids with external magnetic field: Preliminaries

 \paragraph{Compactness.} One point of importance from the perspective of calculus of variations are the compactness properties of flat chains whose mass and the mass of their boundary is bounded.
 We will use the result from \cite[Cor.
 7.5]{Fleming1966} which holds for coefficient groups $G$ such that for all $M>0$ the set $\{g\in G\sd |g|\leq M\}$ is compact.
 This is trivially true in our case where $G=\mathbb{Z}_2$.
 Let $K\subset\mathbb{R}^n$ be compact and $C_1>0$.
 Then the corollary states that

 is compact.

 \paragraph{Rectifiability.} Another aspect of flat chains concerns their regularity and if one can define objects originating in smooth differential geometry such as tangent spaces.
 It turns out that this can be achieved a.e.\ provided the flat chain is rectifiable.
 By definition, rectifiability of a flat chain $A\in \flatch^k$ means that there exists a countable union of $k-$dimensional $C^1-$submanifolds $N$ of $\mathbb{R}^n$ such that $A=A\restr N$ \cite[Sec.
 1.2]{White1999a}.
+A rectifiable flat chain admits an approximate tangent plane for $\mathcal{H}^k-$a.e.\ $x\in A$ \cite[Thm 2.83]{Ambrosio2000}.
+Such a point $x$ is called rectifiability point of $A$ and we denote $\rect(A)$ the set of all points of rectifiability of $A$.
 For finite groups $G$, finite mass $\MM(A)<\infty$ implies rectifiability of $A$, see \cite[Thm 10.1]{Fleming1966}.